476678244/learn_skills_everyday/README.md

 # learn_skills_quickly
-- Only links, just links.
+- Only links, just links
+- Only for intro, just introduce you to a new skill area